An expression for the Homflypt polynomial and some applications: Introduction

 \section{Introduction}

-The focus of this paper is to develop and display a relationship between the coefficient polynomials of the \mbox{Homflypt} polynomial.
+The focus of this paper is to develop and display a relationship among the coefficient polynomials of the \mbox{Homflypt} polynomial, and to use this to establish some properties of the \mbox{Homflypt} polynomial for general $n$-braid links and three-braid links.
 The background required for this paper is a very basic understanding of skein relations, skein polynomials, and braid groups.
 Such material may be found in any introductory textbook, as for example K.~Murasugi's, \cite{71}, and may also be found in many excellent surveys, \cite{10}.

-The attraction in using a braid word as the starting point for naming a link is that it not only immediately informs the reader of the exact link under discussion, but the braid word itself may be manipulated using the braid relations for the braid group.
-While there are many braid words that describe the same link, there is still much to be gained from the braid approach, as this paper hopes to demonstrate.

-The remainder of this section will introduce the terms and notation used in the paper.
-The second section will introduce the primary results, whose proofs will appear in the third section.
-Applications (Section~\ref{ThreeBraids}) include the result that the Jones and \mbox{Homflypt} polynomials distinguish the same three-braid links.
-The third section will also introduce the necessary tools and formulas to facilitate the proofs.
+The expression for the Homflypt polynomial is based on the Morton-Franks-Williams (MFW) inequality, \cite{30}, \cite{60}, that provides lower and upper bounds for the allowed powers of $v$ in the \mbox{Homflypt} polynomial.
+This gives rise to an indexed set of MFW polynomials whose properties form the basis for the paper.
+Section~\ref{SubPropsSkeinPoly} defines these braid-dependent MFW polynomials.

+The second section contains the primary results.
+Thm.~\ref{Hcoeffrel} expresses the first three MFW polynomials in terms of braid properties and the remaining MFW polynomials.
+This leads to Thm.~\ref{HLaurentcoeffrel} that establishes a system of relations among MFW polynomials.
+Cor.~\ref{HProperLcoeffrel} expresses the first three Laurent coefficient polynomials in terms of the other coefficient polynomials and three link invariants: the minimum $v$-degree and $v$-span of the \mbox{Homflypt} polynomial, and the Conway polynomial.
+Thm.~\ref{ThmUniqueLinEq} describes restrictions in potential undiscovered relations that have the form of those in Thm.~\ref{HLaurentcoeffrel}.

+In Section~\ref{SubAppnBraids} we see that when the first or last Laurent coefficient polynomial achieves the maximum $z$-degree, this value is given by certain link invariants in $v$ (Cors.~\ref{Cor1stProperHasMaxzdeg}, ~\ref{CorLastProperHasMaxzdeg}).
+The \mbox{Homflypt} polynomials for the trivial links are unique as those for which the first and last Laurent coefficient polynomials both achieve the maximum $z$-degree (Cor.~\ref{CorTrivialLinksUniqueness}).
+When the $v$-span is 4, Thm.~\ref{Thmvspan4} displays a simple expression that relates the integer coefficients of two coefficient polynomials to the maximum $z$-degree, the minimum $v$ degree, and the integer coefficients of a third coefficient polynomial.
+Prop.~\ref{VequivP3br} in Section~\ref{SubAppThreeBraids} establishes that the Jones and \mbox{Homflypt} polynomials distinguish the same three-braid links.
+This depends critically on the classification of three-braids into conjugacy classes by K.~Murasugi, \cite{70}.